Her Husband's Faith: Director

+Carleton was given the task by Carl Laemmle to determine if the Davenport-Johnson duo had the desired on-screen chemistry.
+In 1916, Carleton directed 13 films pairing Dorothy Davenport and Emory Johnson.
+This film would be the second in the 13-film series.

 Screenplay

 Eugene De Rue (1885–1985) developed the screenplay based on a story by Paul Machette (1874–1927).
 Both writers were actors and directors.

 Filming

+On March 15, 1915, Laemmle opened the world's largest motion picture production facility, Universal City Studios.
+Since this film required no location shooting, it was filmed in its entirety at the new studio complex.

 There is no published record of when filming began.
 An item published in the Motion Picture News on April 22, 1916, stated: